 FACULTY The Department of Theatre Arts is comprised of six full-time faculty members; five have earned the highest degrees in their fields.
 All full-time faculty are engaged in teaching classes from the introductory to advanced levels.
 The inclusive nature of the curriculum means that students will take classes from every member of the Department of Theatre Arts as they pursue their degree.

 ACADEMIC PREPARATION There are no prerequisite high school courses or requirements needed for enrollment in the theatre program, but students should have a well-rounded academic high school curriculum.
 Previous involvement in high school and/or community theatre is strongly recommended.

-DRAKE CURRICULUM The Drake Curriculum, required of all undergraduates, is designed to help students meet personal and professional goals as they acquire fundamental knowledge and abilities in ten Areas of Inquiry, including communication, critical thinking, artistic experience, historical consciousness, information and technology literacy, international and multicultural experiences, scientific and quantitative literacy, values and ethics and engaged citizenship.
+DRAKE CURRICULUM The Drake Curriculum, required of all undergraduates, is designed to help students meet personal and professional goals as they acquire fundamental knowledge and abilities in ten Areas of Inquiry.
 Students work closely with their academic advisers to craft a program of study in general education that prepares students for civic and professional leadership.

-August 1 - application opens for Fall and Spring 2020
+August 1 - Application opens for Fall and Spring 2020

 August 5- Bulldog Days of Summer visit program

 August 9- Bulldog Days of Summer visit program